Klins101/pybullet-robot-base/README.md

 ## task

 ## Overview
-This repository presents Python code implementing the JPI RRT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm for a 7 DOF Panda robot using JPI RRT as a requirement for a PhD in Computer Science at Aston University.
+This repository presents Python code implementing the $J^+$-RTT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm for a 7 DOF Panda robot using $J^+$-RTT as a requirement for a PhD in Computer Science at Aston University.
 This implementation utilizes Python with libraries like `numpy` and `matplotlib`.
-The JPI-RRT algorithm combines random sampling with the Jacobian pseudoinverse to efficiently explore the configuration space of a robot arm and find collision-free paths from an initial configuration to a goal configuration.
+The $J^+$-RTT algorithm combines random sampling with the Jacobian pseudoinverse to efficiently explore the configuration space of a robot arm and find collision-free paths from an initial configuration to a goal configuration.
 The algorithm iteratively builds a tree structure, gradually moving towards the goal configuration while avoiding collisions with obstacles in the workspace.
 ## Requirements

 - Python 3.11